Ryanair Chase Preview: Tips, Betting Offers and Odds, 2.50 at Cheltenham, 12th March 2020, Cheltenham Festival Day Three

 He may now be retired but AP McCoy jointly led the way amongst jockeys (with Ruby Walsh) with three wins in this race.
 2015 hero Uxizandre proved particularly significant for the 20 time champion as he was the final Cheltenham Festival winner of McCoy’s career.
 Walsh was in the saddle for Willie Mullins when – the sadly deceased – Vautour took the win in superb fashion.
 And Walsh strode off on his own on four victories on the Willie Mullins-trained Un de Sceaux in 2017.

 The big yards dominated the first 11 years of this contest.
-Trainers Paul Nicholls, Jonjo O’Neill, Nicky Henderson, Willie Mullins and David Pipe enjoyed a real battle, each ending up with two victories.
+Trainers Jonjo O’Neill, Nicky Henderson, Willie Mullins and David Pipe enjoyed a real battle, each ending up with two victories.
+But it is Paul Nicholls who has edged into the lead with his third win coming in 2019 with Frodon.

 Experience jumping a fence seems to tell here, as 14 of the first 15 winners were seven or older.
 The only six-year-old to have prevailed is Taranis in 2007 for Paul Nicholls.